After Charlottesville, thousands expected to attend Boston counter-protests

 With the sudden influx in interest, the protest groups warned those planning to join them on Saturday that there is a risk of injury, but said they would bring "marshals," safety teams and legal observers to ensure attendees' welfare.

-Black Lives Matter and ANSWER Coalition made it clear that they do not condone violence, but Antifa, the coalition of more militant left-wingers, are also expected to make an unpermitted appearance.
+Black Lives Matter and ANSWER Coalition made it clear that they do not condone violence, but Antifa, the coalition of more militant left-wingers, is also expected to make an appearance, though the group lacks official permits.

-While Antifa has often been present at counter-protests across the country, they are a decentralized group and have made no statements about their presence.
+While Antifa has often been present at protests across the country, they are a decentralized group and have made no statements about their presence.

 “Though we don’t agree with Antifa’s tactics and strategy and adventurism, we respect their willingness to put their bodies on the line to fight fascists,” Brown explained.

-The organizers also resents the label of “alt-left” placed on them by President Trump.
+The organizers also resent the label of “alt-left” placed on them by President Donald Trump.

 “It’s a distraction because we don’t mirror the alt-right,” Brown said.
 “The alt-right is trying to hide its politics, and we have nothing to hide.”